Social

 • Anti-Bribery & Antitrust and Workplace Ethics

-Our Policy on Reporting Concerns facilitates an anonymous option to report a violation, even on the behalf of another colleague—this is done through our Whistleblower Hotline.
-TPL is legally obligated to investigate any submissions and take immediate, appropriate action.
+Texas Pacific is in compliance with applicable employment codes and guidelines, including ADA, Equal Opportunity Employment, Nondiscrimination, Anti-Harassment and Nonretaliation codes.
+Our Policy on Reporting Concerns facilitates an anonymous option to report a violation, even on behalf of another colleague, through our Ethics Hotline.
+In the event of a report, TPL will investigate the submission and take immediate, appropriate action.
 This policy provides the foundation for the Company to maintain a productive and engaged working environment, inspiring confidence in the workforce that TPL remains committed to equality and respect.
-See our grievance reporting process here.
+For more information on our grievance reporting process, refer to the Reporting Ethics Concerns section.

 Community Engagement and Charitable Giving